-Jesus was a deluded dreamer who made wild promises that didn’t come true.
+Jesus made big promises that never came true.
 He was judgmental, intolerant, inconsistent, egocentric and ethnocentric.
-He failed to give consistent or comprehensive solutions to life’s conundrums.
+He failed to give clever or comprehensive solutions to life’s conundrums.
 Most of his teachings lack the detail to make them meaningful.
-Dogma without reasoning and explanation doesn’t cut the mustard as philosophy.
+Dogma without reasoning and explanation does not cut the mustard as philosophy.

-Good philosophers have open minds and are genuinely interested in the opinions of others.
-They don’t assume or pretend they alone have all the answers.
+Good philosophers have open minds and are genuinely interested in others’ opinions.
+They do not assume or pretend they alone have all the answers.
 They care enough about their audience to document their ideas with precision and detail.
-They’re aware that one day their ideas may appear outdated.
+They are aware that one day their ideas may appear outdated.
 Much of what Jesus said was a dictatorial diatribe that failed to do any of this.

-Many Christians argue that everything he said was perfect because he was god.
-Yet in the 21st century blind faith can’t rescue Jesus from a thinking, critical public.
-Some Christians claim it was the fact he became a man that’s what matters; that Jesus’ primary purpose was to save the world from its sins.
-Paul invented these ideas, and he ignored Jesus’ teachings.
-Christians might wonder why the founder of their theology didn’t consider Christ a philosopher, yet wrote volumes propounding his own philosophy.
+Some Christians claim it was the fact Jesus became a man that is what matters; that Jesus’ primary purpose was to save the world from its sins.
+Paul invented this idea, and Paul had obviously never heard Jesus’ teachings.
+Paul, the true founder of Christianity did not consider his Christ a philosopher, yet Paul wrote volumes pushing his own philosophy.

-There are, no doubt, millions of Christians who disagree with me.
-I think they too easily accept any of the thousands of books and articles written by evangelists to explain and harmonize Jesus’ sayings.
-All this commentary is heavily manufactured; it resorts to artificial and arbitrary interpretations rather than simply taking what are said to be Jesus’ words at face value.
-There’s no other way to make Jesus sound authoritative and wise.
+Many Christians too easily accept any of the thousands of books and articles that try to explain, harmonize or “contextualize” Jesus’ sayings.
+All this commentary is heavily manufactured; it resorts to arbitrary interpretations rather than simply taking what are said to be Jesus’ words at face value.

 The Mind of an Omniscient God

-Can anyone imagine a hypothetical omniscient God agreeing with Jesus’ flawed, facile dogma?
-The power and depth of her thinking would be infinite, so she’d hardly be obsessed with the traditions, prejudices, rewards, and punishments of the ancient Jewish and Roman world, because she’ be bigger than that.
+Can anyone imagine an omniscient God agreeing with Jesus?
+The power and depth of her thinking would be infinite, so she would hardly be obsessed with the traditions, prejudices, rewards, and punishments of the ancient Jewish and Roman world, because she would be bigger than that.

-If, hypothetically, Jesus is an omniscient god, he’s not offended by my honest assessment of the gospels.
-He created all of me, so is indifferent to my opinions, and knows I’m using the critical faculties he gave me.
-I suggest those who imagine he’s god shouldn’t be offended either.
+If, hypothetically, Jesus were an omniscient god, he would not be offended by this honest assessment of the Gospels.
+Jesus would be confident enough to be indifferent to anyone’s opinions, and he would know people were only using the critical faculties he gave them.
+Maybe those who imagine Jesus is God should not be offended either.